jitsi/handbook/docs/dev-guide/android-sdk.md

 ##### HANG_UP
 The localParticipant leaves the current conference.
-Do not expect any extra value.
+Does not expect any extra value.

 ##### SEND_ENDPOINT_TEXT_MESSAGE
 Sends a message via the data channel to one particular participant or all of them.